 - How much does it cost?

-½ hour rentals are $30/driver for the 6.5 HP and $50/half hour for the 9 HP ‘Turn Key’ karts.
-Everyone must have their own kart; sorry, no splitting the ½ hour with your buddy.
+We have two different karts available.
+A 6.5 HP kart for our minor drivers and the 9 HP rent to race kart for our adult customers.
+6.5 HP rates are $20/15 minute session or $30/30 minute session.
+9 HP rates for adults are $25/15 minute session and $40/30 minute session.
+Everyone must have their own kart; sorry, no splitting the sessions with your buddy.
 We don’t rent for periods longer than this due to the fact both the driver and go-kart will need attention at the end of ½ hour.
 If you wish to rent another ½ hour segment you may after a rest stop for you and a pit stop for your kart.
 On busy days this means you’ll have to wait for karts to become available again (usually not a problem, as our drivers always need longer pit stops than the karts do).
-The rates are based on a continuous clock that begins at the start of the rental period.
-The clock runs during any rest stops that a driver may take.

 - Can I race my buddy?